jmmack/build_clustered_database/collect_reference_genomes/README.md

 gunzip *.gz
 ```

 The end result is that all the genomes I need for my functional mapping library are in data/genomes/.
-For each genome, I've downloaded a feature table and a .fna file, so that the coding sequences can be extracted in the next step
+For each genome, I've downloaded a feature table and a .fna file, so that the coding sequences can be extracted in the next step.
+Some of the sequences do not have a feature table, and in this case I've downloaded the .gff instead.

 ## Extract coding sequences from genomes